Live at the Paramount (video)

-Live at the Paramount is a live video and album by American rock band Nirvana, released in September 2011.
+Live at the Paramount is a live video and album by American rock band Nirvana, released on September 24, 2011.
 It was released on DVD and Blu-ray Disc as part of the 20th anniversary of the band's second album and mainstream breakthrough, Nevermind.

-It features the band's live performance at the Paramount Theatre in Seattle, Washington on October 31, 1991.
-Recorded five weeks after the release of Nevermind, the footage is taken from the only Nirvana show to be shot on 16 mm film.
+It features the band's live performance at the Paramount Theatre in Seattle, Washington, on October 31, 1991.
+Recorded five weeks after the release of Nevermind, the footage is taken from the only Nirvana show to be shot entirely on 16 mm film, a higher quality recording than video tape.
 The Blu-ray features uncompressed 48 kHz/24-bit sound.
+On September 19, 2025, it was made available by ARTE Concert on YouTube.

 As well as the standalone DVD and Blu-ray releases, a DVD along with a CD audio version of the show are available packaged together as part of the limited edition Super Deluxe box set reissue of the Nevermind album.
 The concert was released for the first time on vinyl in April 2019.

 Background

 Nirvana's Paramount performance was the third of three shows in the Pacific Northwest with fellow Seattle band Mudhoney, and the final show of the North American leg of their Nevermind tour before the band departed for Europe.
 The three concerts, which also featured shows in Portland, Oregon and Vancouver, British Columbia, had been booked two months earlier and were originally to feature Mudhoney as the headliners.
 However, the surprising success of the band's second album, Nevermind, which had been released the previous month, led to Nirvana being moved to the headlining spot.
 The Seattle show, which also featured American rock band Bikini Kill on the bill, also had to be moved from the smaller Moore Theatre to the Paramount due to the demand for tickets.

 The Paramount show was attended by approximately 2,800 people, making it the largest audience the band played to during the first part of the Nevermind tour.
 Tickets to the show were $10.